The museum exhibits can be found in two buildings on-site.

 The Des Moines Ordnance Plant display shows how .30 and .50 caliber bullets were made here in Ankeny, and discusses the vital part the plant played in the broader scope of World War II, and in the community as well.
 We have articles that detail the experiences of families who were displaced by the building of the plant, as the U.S. government purchased their farmland and did not give them the option to stay.
 View the videos.

 Our exhibit about the Des Moines Ordnance Plant is the largest Iowa exhibit about the plant using text, photos, and artifacts.
 The exhibit traces the history of the plant, which was built in Ankeny in 1941.
 We also have video interviews from the men and women who worked there that are available to view.
+Various artifacts and oral histories from World War I and II are available for viewing in the barn.

 We have the original Floppy Show puppet from the WHO children's television show on display, as well as video interviews of Duane Ellett and excerpts from the shows available to view.
+We recently acquired several copies of The Floppy Show by Jeff Stein.

 Ankeny High School class photos from the last century; a photo history of Ankeny Schools, sports, and activities; and the interior of a one-room school house.